 Scroll down to view all previous blogs.

-A while back, I wrote a blog about Live View and how and why I use the Live View histogram to help me get the correct exposure before I take a shot.
+A while back, I wrote about Live View and how and why I use the Live View histogram to help me get the correct exposure before I take a shot.
 In this blog, I’ll take this one step further and explain how to interpret histograms.
 And then after all that, I will boil it down to the one and only reason I use the histogram in Live View.
 Curious?
 Read on!

 No matter how expensive your digital SLR camera or how meticulous you are cleaning it, it will get invaded by dust.
 More to the point, dust finds its way to the camera’s sensor, like it does to any other surface.
 Unfortunately, when a dust speck lands on the sensor, it can show up as an annoying spot on your images.
 And quite often, dust spots are not noticeable until you print your image.
 This can be a problem!
 How can you find these invading dust spots before it’s too late?
 Read on!

 Telephoto lenses are not just for wildlife photography.
 In fact, I use my telephoto lens mostly for landscape images, including panoramic shots like the one above.
 It seems counter-intuitive to use a telephoto lens to capture panoramic views, but it works and quite often, it is the best approach.
 In fact, there are several advantages to a telephoto lens for landscapes.
 What are those advantages and how did I get that panoramic shot using a telephoto lens?
 Read on!